 As a web development company, we have been on the receiving end of many Request For Proposal (RFP) documents from potential clients.
 This post will help you create an excellent RFP for your website design.
 The RFP will allow you to quickly and easily compare potential web development partners and make the best choice for your company's website design project.
 Included at the end of this post are sample word templates for the Proposal cover letter, the actual website design RFP, and a rejection letter.
 We recently updated this sample RFP document for 2020.
-We hope you find this useful and will consider us for your future web development needs.
+We hope you find this useful.

 Do You Need an RFP?